-"§ 105-163.010A.
+"§ 105-163.013.
 Registration.

-- Repealed by Session Laws 1993, c.
+- (a) Repealed by Session Laws 1993, c.
 443, s.
-4. (a) - Qualified Business Ventures.
-In order to qualify as a qualified business (b) venture under this Part, a business must be registered with the Securities Division of the Department of the Secretary of State.
+4. - (b) Qualified Business Ventures.
+In order to qualify as a qualified business venture under this Part, a business must be registered with the Securities Division of the Department of the Secretary of State.
 To register, the business must file with the Secretary of State an application and any supporting documents the Secretary of State may require from time to time to determine that the business meets the requirements for registration as a qualified business venture.
 A business meets the requirements for registration as a qualified business venture if all of the following are true as of the date the business files the required application: - (1) Repealed by Session Laws 1996, Second Extra Session, c.
 14, s.
-7. - (1a) Reserved for future codification purposes. - Either (i) it was organized after January 1 of the calendar year in which (1b) its application is filed or (ii) during its most recent fiscal year before filing the application, it had gross revenues, as determined in accordance with generally accepted accounting principles, of five million dollars (\$5,000,000) or less on a consolidated basis. - (2) Repealed by Session Laws 1996, Second Extra Session, c.
-14, s.
-7.
+7. - (1a) Reserved for future codification purposes. - (1b) Either (i) it was organized after January 1 of the calendar year in which its application is filed or (ii) during its most recent fiscal year before filing the application, it had gross revenues, as determined in accordance with generally